coldclimate/theapproachablegeek.co.uk/content/blog/hosting-s3-https-canonical.md

 title: Moving my hosting to provide HTTPS and canonical URLs hosted in Amazon S3 built with Codeship
 ---

 For years I ran a few chunky sized virtual machines from [Bytemark](https://www.bytemark.co.uk/) and hosted everything on them, and great they were too.
 Most of the sites I ran were Wordpress backed and thus a LAMP stack was a sensible choice.
-Over time I've moved most things to static file sites or retired those Wordpress installs.
+Over time I've moved most things to stack file sites or retired those Wordpress installs.
 Eventually the cost of the chunky boxes couldn't be justified so I moved to multiple smaller and cheaper [Digital Ocean](https://www.digitalocean.com/) boxes (and they're great for the money too).

 However as most of my sites no longer have a database backend it made sense to eventually move them to Amazon's S3 bucket based hosting.
 It's insanely cheap (sub £10 a year I estimate for the couple of blogs I run).
 Whilst undertaking this move I figured I'd fix a few things along the way and start to practice what I preach a bit more.